AndrewEllis93/Print-Tuning-Guide/README.md

 If you are having persistent issues:
 - **(!)
 Ensure that your filament is dry.** Wet filament can cause near-unfixable stringing.
 - Ensure that your hotend is not leaking around the threads or heat break.
 This can indicate that your nozzle or heatbreak is loose or not making adequate contact.
+- You may need to use less z hop (z lift).
+I run 0.2mm.
+Too high gives me stringing.

 There are a few factors that can affect your retraction settings, such as:
 - Material type